 Hide Me VPN for Netflix

-Aside from Netflix, some users may be more interested in other streaming platforms, such as Hulu, Amazon Prime, or BBC iPlayer.
-Hide Me VPN was not capable of unblocking the BBC iPlayer and based on reports you won’t have a better time with Hulu and Amazon Prime either.
+Aside from Netflix, Hide Me VPN was also not capable of unblocking the BBC iPlayer and based on reports you won’t have a better time with Hulu and Amazon Prime either.

 You’ll have a much better time with torrents than with Netflix.
 Hide Me VPN has good encryption and doesn’t log any personally identifiable data – that takes care of the safety issue, mostly.
 As long as you skip the “No P2P” servers and choose the right option, you’ll be fine: